jermspeaks/christmas-adventure/sections/section-353.md

 *I've truly mastered it,* you thought, joy flooding through you. *I'm a bridge between old and new.
 Everything is perfect.*

-The Memory Keeper pulsed brightly.
+The Keepsake Keeper pulsed brightly.
 "You have achieved true mastery," it said, its voice filled with joy.
 "Not just partial understanding, but true mastery.
 You are a bridge between old and new, helping others understand, helping the magic spread.
 This is true success."

 *Everything is perfect,* you realized. *I've truly mastered it.
 This is what we worked for.*